Links on Android Authority may earn us a commission. Learn more.

 Learn more: Apple Music vs Spotify

 Spotify has also built up a feature set that Apple’s offering can’t yet match, like collaborative playlists and the ability to interact with your friends beyond sharing a playlist.
-Spotify also offers slightly better audio quality, although it still likely won’t satisfy the needs of audiophiles, who should look to the likes of Tidal HiFi and other more expensive streaming options.
+Spotify used to offer slightly better audio quality, but Apple Music is now in the same league as Tidal HiFi as a service for audiophiles.
+With lossless compression, the service offers some of the best sound quality at some of the lowest prices.

 Pricing is virtually identical between Apple Music and Spotify, and both have extensive streaming libraries.
 Spotify’s inclusion of podcasts may push it into the lead here, but really both are excellent options.
 Naturally, Apple Music becomes a better choice if you’re already invested in Apple’s ecosystem, with excellent savings available with an Apple One subscription.